 3. Using over-the-counter medications when necessary.
 If you have a high fever, you can take a fever reducer, such as acetaminophen, to help bring it down.
 If you have body aches, a sore throat or severe cough, a pain reliever can help lessen the discomfort these symptoms can bring.
 Just be sure to follow the dosage recommendations on the bottle and don't take any medications that may conflict with any other medications you're taking or any health conditions you may have.

 And, remember, self-quarantining means not leaving your home.
 If you need medications or other supplies to help you feel more comfortable, use a non-contact delivery service or ask a loved one or friend to deliver anything you may need to your doorstep.

 The symptoms that come along with a mild to moderate case of COVID-19 can last anywhere from a few days to a week or more — with most people recovering from symptoms within two weeks.
 In the meantime, and in addition to the steps listed above, make sure you're monitoring your symptom severity and know when worsening symptoms mean you need medical care.

 When are COVID-19 symptoms considered severe?

-Wiith everything you've read about COVID-19 over the last few months and any fever or shortness of breath you may experience, having COVID-19 can certainly rachet your stress level up a notch.
+With everything you've read about COVID-19 over the last few months, having COVID-19 can certainly rachet your stress level up a notch.